Greece: Recommended vaccinations

 Footnotes:

-8. When PCV20 is selected, the recommended schedule consists of 3 primary doses + 1 booster dose (3+1).
+13. Only for premature babies, the recommended schedule consists of 3 primary doses + 1 booster dose (3+1), otherwise the recommended schedule is 2+1.

 More information available at: